Kevin-A/css-detector/README.md

 This project contains two parts: a crawler and a website acting as GUI.
 For a more thorough explanation please read my thesis and run the code yourself.

+I also created a test suite which one an run through the GUI.

 ## Immediate TODOs

 I have been unable to finish this as I would like.
 Some of the things I'd like to have done: